 Adam joined Watsi on April 17th, 2013.
 Seven years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adam's most recent donation traveled 8,300 miles to support Zaw, a 45-year-old from Burma, to fund surgery on his infected foot so he can return to working.
+Adam's most recent donation traveled 1,900 miles to support Rose, a beautiful 7-month-old baby from Haiti, to fund surgery that will help her to grow up healthy and strong.

 Adam has funded healthcare for 99 patients in 13 countries.